arampall/MY-TODO/README.md

 The id of an item that should be updated is passed as a URL parameter.

+### DeleteTodo
-* `DeleteTodo` - Deletes a TODO item created by a current user.
+Deletes a TODO item created by a current user.
 Expects an id of a TODO item to remove.
 It returns an empty response.

+### GenerateUploadUrl
-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a TODO item.
+Returns a pre-signed URL that can be used to upload an attachment file for a TODO item.

 It returns a JSON object that looks like this: